-The Company offers MelaFind® to dermatologists as a point-of-care service.
-This approach is intended to provide us with recurring revenue corresponding to the number of patients examined and to provide the physician with access to our technology without a significant capital investment.
-We have established a small direct sales force to regionally market MelaFind® in the U.S. and Europe (initially in Germany), focused on introducing it at high volume dermatologists' offices and training their staffs in its use.
-For expansion to the general dermatology markets, we may increase our sales force or establish partnerships to accelerate the product introduction and to maximize the breadth of the commercial opportunity.
+The Company offers MelaFind® to dermatologists as a non-invasive, point-of-care service that provides additional information about specific moles during a skin exam.
+Typically, customers pay a fee for placement of the system in their offices and additional fees based on usage.
+This approach is intended to provide us with recurring revenue corresponding to the number of patients examined and to provide the dermatologist with access to our technology without a significant capital investment.
+We have established a direct sales force to place MelaFind® in the U.S. and Europe (initially in Germany), focused on introducing it at high-volume dermatologists' offices and training their staffs in its use.
+As we continue to increase the number of MelaFind® placements in dermatology practices, we may continue to increase our sales force or possibly establish partnerships to accelerate the product introduction and to maximize the breadth of the commercial opportunity.
 While we are exploring potential partnership opportunities we have not yet established any such arrangements.